Dai-Wenhan/dai-wenhan.github.io/miniforum2023/miniforum2023.md

-## PKU Algebra & Geometry Mini-forum.
+## PKU Algebra & Geometry Mini-forum

 This is a one-day salon proposed by alumnus/alumnae, as a warm-up activity followed by [PKU Mathematics Forum on Pure Mathematics](./PKUforum/PKUforum.md).